-The Inclusion Manager (Mrs Russell) has responsibility for children with SEND and the Key Stage Leaders Mrs Paxton (KS1) and Mr Way (KS2) are responsible for pastoral matters.
+Mrs Russell our Inclusion Manager has responsibility for children with SEND and the Key Stage Leaders Miss Thouless (KS1) and Mr Way (KS2) are responsible for pastoral matters.
 They can be contacted through the school office on 01444 413707.

-If you are considering whether your child should join the school, please make an appointment to speak to Head Teacher, Mr Hateley.
+If you are considering whether your child should join the school, please make an appointment to speak to our Head Teacher, Mr Hateley.